-Baptist Beliefs on Rehab for Alcohol and Drug Addiction
+Baptist Beliefs On Alcohol And Drug Addiction And Rehab

 With over 400 million adherents worldwide, the Baptist tradition is one of the largest Christian denominations.
-In the United States, there are about 50 million Christians who identify as Baptists, and about 35% of American Evangelicals attend Baptist churches.
-As can happen with members of any faith, sometimes Baptists fall victim to addiction.
-However, there are many drug and alcohol rehabs available that provide Baptist treatments and programs.
+In the US, there are about 50 million Christians who identify as Baptists, and about 35% of American Evangelicals attend Baptist churches.
+As can happen with members of any faith, sometimes Baptists can fall victim to addiction.
+However, there are many options available to Baptists for drug and alcohol rehab.

 The Baptists originated in England during the 17th century and distinguished themselves from other Christians by embracing baptism by full immersion in water and only for adult believers.
 Adult baptism is based on the belief that faith cannot exist prior to the age of accountability.
 Like their forefathers, Baptists today believe in salvation and personal renewal through faith in Jesus Christ.
 According to Baptist doctrine, a person can build a new life on the foundation of a relationship with God after being “born again” in the Holy Spirit.